the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Ultimately, we want a score of whether the agent _seems_ to have correctly responded to one or more queries.

-We could rely on human judges for this (at least for offline evals, unless we hire the world's first Near-Real-Time QA Engineer), but even humans might have a difficult time determining these scores (and might even [disagree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement)).
+We could rely on human judges for this (at least for offline evals, unless we hire the world's first Near-Real-Time QA Engineer), but even humans might have a difficult time determining these scores.

 Maybe the user had no idea what they _really_ were looking for, and just started with the first thing that came to mind.
 What is the canonical agent response even supposed to _be_ in that case?

+Well, you'd be surprised at how well LLM-as-a-Judge performs empirically, [achieving over 80% agreement with human judges in certain casees](https://arxiv.org/abs/2306.05685).
+Humans usually [don't even agree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement) that often (anyone who's had even one holiday dinner with relatives can confirm).

-Nonetheless, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm, producing generally robust metrics especially when aggregated, and gives us automated, principled insight into agent performance that would otherwise be difficult to capture.
+Overall, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm, producing generally robust metrics especially when aggregated, and gives us automated, principled insight into agent performance that would otherwise be difficult to capture.

 I'll leave it at that for now.